rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 <!-- ======================================================================= -->
 ## Components

-( The intention behind the introduction of "components" is to avoid confusion with the "elements" of a complex value - i.e. distinguish between "elements" and "components".
-The term "element" is in general used to refer to the value of a component.
-That is, both terms refer to distinct concepts. )
+The intention of introducing "components" is to avoid confusion with the "elements" of a complex value.
+That is, "components" are understood to be the building blocks of complex values.

 * aka. slot, component, container
-* components represent the bearers of atomic or complex values
 * components are used to group values into more complex values
+* components represent bearers of atomic or complex values
 * components allow to define the structure of complex values

-components always hold a single value
+components always hold a single abstract value

 * they hold one value, and one value only
 * a component always holds a defined value